 Focus: Students in this themed inquiry will explore a wide variety of controversial ethical issues, such as war, global warming, abortion, affirmative action, the nature and limits of corporate responsibility and service to others.
 Let rich philosophical traditions help you to arrive at your own positions, support those conclusions with good reasons, and understand why others might disagree.
 You will investigate such values as justice, autonomy, and compassion, and will further develop your ability to critically assess arguments and creatively solve problems.

-Themed Inquiry Coordinator/email: Philosophy Department Chair, Associate Professor of Philosophy, Dr. G. Michael Pace
+Themed Inquiry Coordinator/email: Dr. G. Michael Pace

 Restrictions: Not open to majors in Philosophy.